zbyju/geofencing-research/README.md

 yarn install
 ```

-And then copy the `config.template.json` to the same directory with the name:
+And then copy the `.env.local.template` to the same directory with the name:

 ```
-config.json
+.env.local
 ```

 and put the necessary information there.